joemoose/psiops/docs/zones.md

 | Generator | Secured behind a locked door |
 | Research facility | A laboratory containing volatile chemicals |

-Using the zones’ tactical characteristics, your squad’s actions emerge and are then resolved quickly in-game.
+Using the zones’ tactical characteristics, your squad’s actions emerge and are resolved quickly in-game.
 The combat scene unfolds at a faster pace with a more cinematic feel when crossing zone boundaries, rather than by plotting and moving along mapped grid positions.

 1. Observe from the forest edge.
 2. Suppress, smoke screen, and provide bounding overwatch across the kill zone; snow slows movement.